Amsterdam

 • Bar Botanique (East) – A tropical oasis of green tile and hanging plants.

-• Café Belgique (Central) – A tiny beer haven near Dam Square
+• Café Belgique (Central) – A tiny beer haven near Dam Square.

 • Tripel (West) – 200+ beers, strong Belgian vibe.